HAI Startup Series

 Overview

-About once per month, HAI will host a one hour event that brings together Stanford-affiliated startups and a committee of AI experts.
-Each event will feature introductions, presentations by two or three companies, and deep conversation among the founders and committee.
+Stanford HAI is excited to cultivate an ecosystem of AI-focused entrepreneurs by bringing together Stanford-affiliated startups and a committee of AI experts.
+Bimonthly virtual events will feature introductions, presentations by two or three companies, and deep conversation among the founders and the committee.
+Other events will take place on an ad-hoc basis.

 Introducing the HAI Startup Series